mbeniamino/aperi/README.md

 `meson --buildtype release build && meson compile -C build`

-This will create the `aperi` and, only if Gtk4 is available, `gtk4-open` executables in the new directory `build`.
+This will create the `aperi` and, only if dbus development files are available, `app-chooser` executables in the new directory `build`.

 ### Manual compilation

-To manually compile Aperi and gtk4-open you can use something like:
+To manually compile Aperi and app-chooser you can use something like:

 `gcc aperi.c -o aperi`

-`gcc gtk4-open.c $(pkg-config --libs gtk4) $(pkg-config --cflags gtk4) -O2 -o gtk4-open`
+`gcc app-chooser.c $(pkg-config --libs dbus-1) $(pkg-config --cflags dbus-1) -O2 -o app-chooser`

 ## Installation